RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

 > [!TIP]
 > Generating report wireframes can be extremely helpful for documentation or diagnosing performance issues.

-7. Now let’s use **GitHub Copilot** to fix our report by resetting all visuals to use theme colors instead of static hex codes, which, as you observed, don’t automatically adapt to new report themes.
+7. Now let’s use **GitHub Copilot** to fix our report by resetting all visuals to use theme colors instead of static hex codes.
+8. Copy the file [`resources/instructions-pbir-theme-fix.md`](resources/instructions-pbir-theme-fix.md) into the PBIP folder.
+9. Close all opened files in **Visual Studio Code**
-8. In **GitHub Copilot** chat, click on **Attach Context** and select the file [`resources/instructions-pbir-theme-fix.md`](resources/instructions-pbir-theme-fix.md).
+10. In **GitHub Copilot** chat, click on **Attach Context** and select the file `instructions-pbir-theme-fix.md`.
 You can also drag-drop the file to the chat.
-9. Close all opened files in **Visual Studio Code**
-10. Type in the chat `Follow attached instructions in instructions-pbir-theme-fix.md and replace the static colors in Sales.Report for theme colors.` and execute.
+11. Type in the chat `Follow attached instructions and replace the static colors in Sales.Report for theme colors.` and execute.

     ![copilot-pbir-themecolors-prompt](resources/img/copilot-pbir-themecolors-prompt.png)